d4l-data4life/d4l-sdk-ios/README.md

 }
 ```

-In order to choose which environment to use, you need to generate an xcconfig file by running the following swift script:
+In order to choose which environment to use, you need to generate one xcconfig file by running the following swift script:

 ```sh
 ./config-generator.swift [d4l|s4h] [development|staging|production|sandbox]
 ```

+If the config file is in place and the correspondent platform is there, file will be generated.

 ### Example application
 Open `Data4LifeSDK.xcodeproj` and run the `Example` target.